Lymah123/100-days-of-code/daily-journal.md

 Today, I focused on my personal document vault project.
 I was able to test the API endpoint using cURL API client request; a command based API testing automation and tried Postman API client; a GUI API client request.
 I read about some other open source alternatives to these two.

+Day 8: 02/12/24

+Today,
+I setup the MongoDB(Database)
+I connected the Backend to MongoDB
+I handled file upload functionality
+And I handle the integration of AWS S3 for secure storage